Mercy Multiplied

 Mercy Multiplied (previously known as Mercy Ministries) is an international Christian charitable organization that offers a six-month faith-based residential program for young women between the ages of 13 and 32 who suffer from issues such as eating disorders, depression, self-harm, abuse issues, and drug and alcohol addictions.
-The ministry operates as A Girl Called Hope in New Zealand.
+The ministry operates as Hopefull (Note: The name is stylized as Hopefull. with a period at the end.) in New Zealand.

 The organization is anti-gay and pro-life and offers women with unplanned pregnancies alternatives to abortion as part of its program.
 In 2010, the program was extended to work with victims of sex trafficking.